J-Raymer/scalable-day-trading-system/README.md

 - `docker build -t daytrader-api-gateway -f api-gateway/Dockerfile .`
 - `docker build -t daytrader-frontend -f frontend/Dockerfile .`

+3. **DO NOT SKIP THIS STEP** Load the environment variables from the .env file.
+This ONLY lasts in your current terminal if you close it and open another you'll have to pass this again.
+- `export $(cat .env | xargs)`

-3. Deploy the Docker Stack
+4. Deploy the Docker Stack

 - `docker stack deploy -c docker-stack.yml daytrader`

-4. Verify Services are running
+5. Verify Services are running

 - `docker stack services daytrader`

+6. Leaving the swarm
+ - To leave the swarm run `docker swarm leave`, you may need to pass the `--force` flag.

+7. **Optional:** Destroy the database if you want to start with a clean one for running test scripts
+ - `docker volume rm daytrader_db_data`

 ### API Documentation